pmh9960/paper-study/FCN/FCN review.md

 1. Fine-tuning
 2. Skip architecture

-## What is trained
+## What is trained and validated

 1. A per-pixel multinomial logistic loss
-2. Validate with mean pixel Intersection over Union (IoU)
+2. Validate with mean pixel Intersection over Union (IoU, the mean taken over all classes, including background)
-3. Mean taken over all classes, including background
+3. The training ignores pixels that are masked out in the ground truth.

 # 4.1.
 From classifier